 What if I need to withdraw from my classes and have federal aid?

 Please notify our office immediately.
 Contact your advisor for more information about the academic and billing aspects of withdrawing from classes.
 For financial aid purposes, you will be considered to be a withdrawn student.
 We calculate how much aid you have earned based on the amount of time you have been enrolled.
-It is possible that some federal funds will need to be returned and you may owe a bill at the College.
+It is possible that some federal funds will need to be returned and you may owe a balance at the College.

 What will you do with my deferment form or other enrollment verification form?